VictoriaMetrics/VictoriaMetrics/README.md

      Show VictoriaMetrics version
   -vmalert.proxyURL string
      Optional URL for proxying alerting API requests from Grafana.
 For example, if -vmalert.proxyURL is set to http://vmalert:8880 , then requests to /api/v1/rules are proxied to http://vmalert:8880/api/v1/rules
+  -vmstorageDialTimeout duration
+     Timeout for establishing RPC connections from vmselect to vmstorage (default 5s)
 ```

 ### List of command-line flags for vmstorage